zarf-dev/proposals/0048-schema-update-process/README.md

 ### Public Operational Type

-Making `api.Package` public makes it an SDK compatibility boundary and allows users to interact with it in unexpected ways.
-For instance, a user could call `Assemble.Package` directly with a `api.Package` they edit themselves.
-There could be confusion in these cases about which fields belong to which API, and a user could create an invalid package.
+Making `api.Package` public makes it an SDK compatibility boundary.
+SDK uses could use this type in unexpected ways, for instance, calling a `Assemble.Package` with a `api.Package` written in go rather than loaded from file or converted from a data struct such as `v1beta1.Package`.
+These users could be confused about which fields belong to which API, and a user could theoretically create an invalid package.

-This risk is tolerable since high level `Packager` flows expect either a `PackageLayout` or zarf.yaml file.
-Additionally, when a function does accept an `api.Package` checks will be run to ensure it is compatible with the given API version.
-When v1alpha1 packages any users who do rely on `api.Package` should expect these fields to disappear.
+This risk is tolerable since common `Packager` flows expect either a `PackageLayout` or zarf.yaml file.
+Additionally, when a function does accept an `api.Package`, checks will be run to ensure it is compatible with the given API version.
+When v1alpha1 packages are no longer supported, any users who rely on `api.Package` should expect these fields to disappear.

 ## Design Details